MontiCore/monticore/README.md

   The RWTH and the Stuttgart development teams will review and merge changes.
   (A more open process for common development is currently in discussion and depends on interests from further people/groups.)
+  You may also ask to become a member of the project.

 * If questions appear e.g. on building an interpreter, please contact monticore@se-rwth.de.